faridamuss/tweeter/README.md

 jQuery, AJAX, as well as Node and Express.
 Tweeter is a desktop, tablet and mobile friendly app.
 This project is from Lighthouse Labs, designed for students to improve their front-end skills.
-Tweeter is a responsive app designed to work on tablet or mobile device
+Tweeter is a responsive app designed to work on tablet or mobile device.
+You can check out the final product here: tweeter-faridamg.herokuapp.com/ Topics

 ## Final Product